 Heart Children Ireland’s psychology service was shortlisted for an Irish Healthcare Award in 2017.
 The service was commended by the Awards Adjudication Panel for its “focus on improving patient care, innovation and collaboration”.

 Psychology Service Co-ordinator

 Dr. Deirdre O’Neill, a chartered clinical psychologist with decades of experience, coordinates the Heart Children Ireland Psychology Service, which is provided on a part-time basis.
 Dr. O’Neill has worked in community, health and education settings in Ireland and England, including in adult and paediatric hospitals in Ireland.
-Deirdre previously worked on the cardiology team at Our Lady’s Children’s Hospital in Dublin.
+Deirdre previously worked on the cardiology team at Children’s Health Ireland at Crumlin (CHI) in Dublin.

 Who Accesses the Service

 Many Heart Children Ireland members have availed of the psychology service in different ways.
 These include: